 Update: my Collective Action and Social Media Lab site is updated more often.
 Go there for research info.

-I joined the Illinois Institute of Technology as an Assistant Professor in 2010.
+I joined the Illinois Institute of Technology in 2010.
 You can find out more about my work at IIT on my lab website.
 Before joining IIT, I was a Visiting Assistant Professor at Arizona State’s School of Public Affairs and a Research Fellow at the University of Michigan School of Information.
 My PhD is also from the University of Michigan School of Information.

 Much of my recent work has focused on the use of Twitter by politicians and citizens talking to/about politicians.
 My goals here are to understand how politicians represent issues online without relying on traditional news media and how their online behavior might impact civic engagement.
 Some of the key research questions include: Do politicians frame issues differently in direct exchanges than through highly formalized press releases submitted to the traditional media?
 Do they use Twitter for dialogue or just another monologue?
 From the public’s side, I analyze the roles that social media play in moving policy issues onto the public agenda and how engaging with one’s representatives via social media impacts civic engagement.